NNP Programs in Ohio

 Neonatal nurse practitioners (NNP) provide care to high-risk infants who are experiencing complications of prematurity, like low birth weights and heart abnormalities.
 Many NNPs care for infants in neonatal intensive care units, but some may follow their patients until they turn two years old.

 With the state of Ohio’s robust population and healthcare system, neonatal nurses or nurses that can work in neonatal intensive care units (NICU’s) are in consistent deman.
-Ohio has three NNP programs in Ohio: one at Case Western Reserve, one at Ohio State University, and one at Wright State University.
+Ohio has two NNP programs in Ohio: one at Case Western Reserve and one at Ohio State University.
 Each program is accredited and prepares graduates for national certification as a nurse practitioner specializing in neonatal care.

 If you are exploring NNP programs in Ohio, this page covers program details including credit hours, clinical requirements, tuition, and modality for all three accredited programs.
 Ohio is a Reduced Practice state, so NNPs must maintain a Standard Care Arrangement with a collaborating physician.
 For those considering other NP specialties in Ohio, see our guides to PMHNP programs, AGNP programs, and PNP programs in the state.